Natural resource compliance reports and statistics

-Last updated on August 29, 2023
+Last updated on May 14, 2024

 Compliance and enforcement in the natural resource sector

-The Annual Reports detail how CEB ensures the efficient delivery of services through well-established priorities and supports important provincial-wide initiatives, such as emergency response efforts and reconciliation through genuine collaborations with our First Nations and Indigenous partners.
+The annual reports detail how CEB ensures the efficient delivery of services through well-established priorities and supports important provincial-wide initiatives, such as emergency response efforts and reconciliation through genuine collaborations with our First Nations and Indigenous partners.

 'Misuse' includes inappropriate or dangerous use of fire, water, timber, roads or any type of activity that could have a negative impact on publicly held (Crown) land.

-Water Inspections
+Water inspections

 A NRO conducts an inspection that requires boat only access